-Sunday 6 March 2005 — This is over 19 years old.
+Sunday 6 March 2005 — This is almost 20 years old.
 Be careful.

 I manned a table yesterday at the Brookline ScienceFest.
 I showed two completely unrelated things.
 The first was Nat’s World (the photo exploration game I wrote for my autistic son).
 We labelled it “Virtual Brookline” and people seemed to really like it.
 The second thing on the table was folding business cards into cubes.
 Some kids were just crazy for folding cards, and worked for about half an hour on their constructions.
 I also brought along a Soma cube I had made with cards, inviting people to solve the puzzle.